 Contexts¶

 In a Windsor project, you work across different deployments or environments as "contexts".
-You could think of a context in terms of your software development lifecycle (SDLC) environments, such as development
+You could think of a context in terms of your software development lifecycle (SDLC) environments, such as development, staging, and production.
+You could also think of a context in terms of different pieces of your organizational infrastructure -- admin, web, or observability.
+Or, some combination of schemes.
+You may have a web-staging and web-production as well as observability-staging and observability-production.

 - Authentication details for a cloud service provider account. (e.g., AWS credentials)